Kwpolska/chriswarrick.com/posts/2018/09/04/python-virtual-environments.rst

 I also wrote a blog post detailing concerns with that tool, titled `Pipenv: promises a lot, delivers very little <https://chriswarrick.com/blog/2018/07/17/pipenv-promises-a-lot-delivers-very-little/>`_.

+Consider using `pip-tools <https://github.com/jazzband/pip-tools>`_ instead.

 Footnotes
 =========

 ..
 [1] The thing you’re actually installing is ``ensurepip``.
 In general, Debian isn’t exactly friendly with Python packaging.
 ..
 [2] On Windows, you *must* run ``python -m pip`` instead of ``pip`` if you want to upgrade the package manager itself.
 ..
 [3] All script shebangs contain the direct path to the environment’s Python executable.
 Many things in the virtual environment are symlinks that point to the original Python.
 ..
-[4] Definitely after a minor version (3.x → 3.y) upgrade, sometimes after a patch version upgrade (3.x.y → 3.x.z) as well.
+[4] Definitely after a minor version (3.x → 3.y) upgrade, sometimes (I’m looking at you Homebrew) after a patch version upgrade (3.x.y → 3.x.z) as well.